Join us for a companionable and creative group walk through Avenham and Miller Parks.

 The Big Draw event info is here for Sunday October 13th, 10:00 – 12:00 and book at Eventbrite here:

-A series of guided walks on a range of topics, organised by the Friends of Winckley Square, will wander and weave through the centre of Preston, during the first three weeks of October 2019 as part of Preston Arts Festival.
+A series of other guided walks on a range of topics, organised by the Friends of Winckley Square, will wander and weave through the centre of Preston, during the first three weeks of October 2019 as part of Preston Arts Festival.

 Quotation by Paul Klee, from his Pedagogical Sketchbook, first published in 1925.